vihart/hypernom/README.md

 # hypernom
 Nom all the cells of each 4d platonic solid, by mapping your head rotations to S^3.

+Hypernom is a virtual reality game.
+The cells of a regular 4D polytope are radially projected to S^3, the sphere in 4D space, then stereographically projected to 3D space where they are viewed in the headset.
+The orientation of the headset is given by an element of SO(3), a space which is double covered by S^3.
+In fact, the headset outputs a point of this double cover: a unit quaternion.
+The positions of the cells are multiplied by this quaternion before projection to 3D space, which moves the player through S^3.
+When the player is sufficiently close to a cell, they eat it.
+The aim of the game is to eat all of the cells of the polytope, which, roughly speaking, is achieved by moving one's head through all possible orientations, twice.

-Read our related paper here: http://m.archive.bridgesmathart.org/2015/bridges2015-387.pdf
+Read our related paper here: http://m.archive.bridgesmathart.org/2015/bridges2015-387.pdf Hypernom in the Bridges Math Art 2015 exhibit: http://gallery.bridgesmathart.org/exhibitions/2015-bridges-conference/hypernom

 ## Useful commands